FelicettiGiulia/AI-Station/AI-resources.md

 ## Remarkable Books

 - Co-Intelligence by Ethan Mollick
-- The World I see by Fei-Fei-Li
+- The Worlds I see by Fei-Fei-Li